FooJenHan/Orbital/README.md

 For the main page, the original two search boxes have been replaced with only one *Materialize.css* search box (using input-field) and two *select2* pillboxes, with a clearer indication of where exactly users can type in.

 For the *Selected* page, we include a description of what the page is used for and what users can do in that page.
 The card containing the PU name for each table now also includes the sum of module credits for both NUS modules and PU modules for the modules selected for that particular PU.
-To reduce clutter for the tables in Selected, PU codes in the table and now replaced by a button for each row, that when clicked on will copy the relevant PU code into the clipboard.
+To reduce clutter for the tables in *Selected*, PU codes in the table are now replaced by a button for each row, that when clicked on will copy the relevant PU code into the clipboard.

 # Problems encountered